Philip Jameson: Performance and creative activities as trombonist/conductor

-As a founding member of the UGA Brass Quintet (1967), many of Dr. Jameson's performances were with that group.
-The highlights of the UGA Brass Quintet's international performances have been their 1987-month-long concert tour of the Pacific Rim, 1990 tour of Finland, and their 1998 Concert tour to Narbonne France.
-Listed below are other significant performances and clinics.
+As a founding member of the University of Georgia (UGA) Brass Quintet, many of Jameson's performances were with that group.
+The highlights of the UGA Brass Quintet's international performances have been their 1987 month-long concert tour of the Pacific Rim, their 1990 tour of Finland, and their 1998 concert tour to Narbonne, France.
+Listed below are other significant performances.